zaboople/essay/Software/OOP.md

           private string[] values
       }

 Same as before: the private things can only be referenced by functions in the same file.
-Does it make my life easier?
-In this case, yes, and yet again because of scope control.
+Yet again we are enhancing scope control.
 Some structs are trivial enough that no scope control is needed, but in this case, it makes sense.
-In fact, it *really* makes sense because mutable state - the stuff hiding in our struct variables - is very tricky, and while some functional-programming obsessives want such outlawed entirely, scope control is a very pragmatic mitigation for the mutable state problem.
+In fact, it *really* makes sense because *mutable state* - the stuff hiding in our struct variables - is very tricky, and while some functional-programming obsessives want such outlawed entirely, scope control is a very pragmatic mitigation for the mutable state problem.

-Yet again, we've made the program a little bit more straightforward without any serious cognitive overload.
+Yet again we've made the program a little bit more straightforward without any serious cognitive overload.
 We just need one more thing to get to object-oriented programming proper.

 ## Namespacing